 - *Bonus tip, since prepping the carrots can be a pain, shred extra and make Gluten Free Carrot Cake!

-- Store these energy balls in an airtight container in the refrigerator for up to one week.
+- Store carrot cake protein balls in an airtight container in the refrigerator for up to one week.

 Energy balls are a mix of nutritious ingredients including protein, healthy fats, and fiber rolled up into a convenient snack.